July 2, 2009 · 10:51 AM

 “We judged them over a series of trials,” the frequent Bluff Europe magazine columnist said, and selected his top picks after reviewing the metrics.

-Channing made a range of concessions for the so-called “great eights”: He paid for their travel arrangements.
+Channing made a range of concessions for the so-called “great eights:” He paid for their travel arrangements.
 He rented a sprawling mansion in Summerlin, complete with pool, Jacuzzi, and pinball machine, for all of them to stay in.
-He covered over $160,000 in entry fees, among other things.
+He covered more than $160,000 in entry fees, among other things.

-Unsurprisingly, there is, a catch: Anything the “crazy eights” win, they have to split, 50-50, with Channing’s company.
+Unsurprisingly, there is a catch: Anything the “crazy eights” win, they have to split, 50-50, with Channing’s company.

 Roland De Wolfe is another – and presumably the most-accomplished – poker pro who was at last night’s party.